apache/trafficserver/doc/admin/forward-proxy.en.rst

 host as a proxy.
 This will result in all requests from that client browser being issued through the single forward proxy as configured.

-Alternatively, you may configure clients to use the more dynamic :ts:cv:`proxy.config.url_remap.default_to_server_pac` port, which will deliver a Javascript based PAC configuration to the client.
-This permits you to configure rules on which proxy servers are used for various types of requests, or to allow some requests to bypass proxies all together.

 Security Considerations
 =======================